cyber-sushi/makima/README.md

 # makima

 Makima is a daemon for Linux to remap keyboards, mice, controllers and tablets.\
-It works on Wayland, X11 and even tty, as it relies on the `evdev` kernel interface.\
+It works on Wayland, X11 and tty, as it relies on the `evdev` kernel interface.\
-Previously only a controller daemon, its scope has now been expanded because I had nothing better to do.

 ## Features
-- Remap keys, buttons or entire combinations to other keys, sequences or shell commands using simple TOML config files, one for each different device.
+- Remap keys, buttons or combinations to other keys, sequences or shell commands using simple TOML config files, one for each different device.
-- Works with keyboards, mice, controllers and any other device that uses `KEY` input events present inside `/usr/include/linux/input-event-codes.h`, and also supports common `ABS` and `REL` events.
+- Works with keyboards, mice, controllers, tablets and any other device that uses `KEY` input events present inside `/usr/include/linux/input-event-codes.h`, and also supports common `ABS` and `REL` events.
 - Hotplug to connect and disconnect your devices whenever you want.
 - Supports wired and Bluetooth connections.
 - If you connect a [supported game controller](https://github.com/cyber-sushi/makima/tree/main#tested-controllers), you can move your cursor or scroll through pages using analog sticks, with adjustable sensitivity and deadzone.